IVLIVS-III/majijej-toolbox/Setup.md

 - [ ] customize the fields on the left

-  Use `<FIRTSNAME>` anywhere in the message to be replaced by the first name of the new Patreon supporter.
+  Use `<FIRSTNAME>` anywhere in the message to be replaced by the first name of the new Patreon supporter.

   You can enable "debug mode" (the bottom most field) to always display the alert image/message and test-trigger the alert-sound by every event via the "Emulate"-button.
 You can then use any event (e.g. "Follower event") to trigger the patreon alert as a test.